aravind-14-dev/NeurfoFlow_Take-Home_Project/README.md

 -	The treatment plans and tasks are delivered to the patients either through Neuroflow's website or through the app.

--	There are some patients who have taken the assessment multiples times a day which I think the patients couldn't give the assessment properly in their first or multiple attempts until they are satisfied.
+-	There are some patients who have taken the assessment multiple times a day which I think the patients couldn't give the assessment properly in their first or multiple attempts until they are satisfied.

 ## 2. What assumptions have you made about the data?